rashmie/SSIF/README.md

 (3) The construction of a set of conditional rules (similar to default rules) for backward subsumption inference aimed at uncovering semantic inconsistencies in GO and other ontological structures.

 In the code, we refer to the three conditional rules as follows:

--Sub-concept rule: R2
+- Sub-concept rule: R2
--Monotonicity rule: R3
+- Monotonicity rule: R3
--Intersection rule: R4
+- Intersection rule: R4

 ## Inputs